exceljs/exceljs/README.md

 | pattern  | Y        | Specifies type of pattern (see <a href="#valid-pattern-types">Valid Pattern Types</a> below) |
 | fgColor  | N        | Specifies the pattern foreground color.
 Default is black. |
 | bgColor  | N        | Specifies the pattern background color.
 Default is white. |

+Note: If you want to fill a cell using the `solid` pattern, then you don't need to specify `bgColor`.
+See example above for cell `A3` with a `solid` pattern and a coral `fgColor`.

 **Valid Pattern Types**